 Look, travelling with glasses is something we have to do if you’re not born with perfect vision that allows you to do so (not throwing shade at anyone, but I also hate you for it.)

-- I’ve jumped into the Chiang Mai Grand Canyon only to then have both my contacts pop out and spend the whole day blindly swimming around shouting my friend’s names.
+- I’ve jumped into the Chiang Mai Grand Canyon only to then have both my contacts pop out.
+I then spent the whole day blindly swimming around and shouting my friend’s names.
 Imagine swimming in a body of water just shouting ‘NICK” for at least 3 replies to come back.
-It wasn’t that great.

-- I’ve been horse riding for them to fall off mid-ride and then needed to wait for the guide to help look for them.
+- I’ve been horse riding and had my glasses fall off mid-ride.
+I’ve then had to wait for our guide to help look for them.